 Learn more about our Phlebotomy Course

 The Phlebotomy Technician is a vital and integral part of the healthcare team.
-The Academy of Allied Health’s Phlebotomy program is offered to any individual who has a high school diploma or a GED (or anyone who are currently working to obtain their GED or diploma).
+The Academy of Allied Health’s Phlebotomy program is offered to any individual who has a high school diploma or a GED.
 The Phlebotomy Technician course is a total of 60 contact hours (class time and lab time).
 Clinicals are not required, but can be taken once the 60 hours of academic work are completed.

 To enroll, prospective students must attend a Career Overview session, interview with Academy staff, complete the entrance assessment, submit your GED or high school transcript, submit two written references, provide a photo ID, and complete the application.
 Once these steps have been completed, students may begin their journey to become a certified Phlebotomist.